New Driveway Cost

 This is something to consider if you're laying a completely new driveway, as you may not already have seamless access to the road.

-If this is the case, or you wish to amend your existing driveway, then the cost of dropping a kerb is around £800 to £1,200 as it also requires a certificate of approval from your local council.
+If this is the case, or you wish to amend your existing driveway, the cost of dropping a kerb can add significantly to overall costs as it also requires a certificate of approval from your local council.

 Driveway Maintenance Costs